The submission of articles to Detox & Cure is subject to specific criteria in their content and presentation.

 More information about our Writing Style Guide can be found here.

 - Your nom de plume, or pen name, must be that of a natural person.
-Company names or keyword as a pen name will not be permitted.
+Company names or keywords as a pen name will not be permitted.

 - Your profile picture is to be a clear picture of you, not a company logo.